RichardOtter/RichardOtter.github.io/data_entry/DNA_match.md

 "Paternal Grandmother Birth Country","Paternal Grandfather Birth Country", "Notes","Sharing Status","Showing Ancestry Results","Family Tree URL"

-## ORA AutoType template for entering a DNA Match
+## ORA AutoType templates for entering DNA Matches

+### Ancestry.com matches

 1  First create a user names "test test".\
 All DNA matches will initially be assigned to this person. \
 Label 2 will be correct so it can be used to later create the correct people in the database.
+At that time, the person entry can be edited to conform to standards.

 2  Open the DNA entry match window and click the PLUS symbol to start crating a new entry.

 3  Open the web browser to the match to be entered.
 NOTE whether the person has an unlinked tree.
 Note the number of people in either the linked tree or the nax number of people in the set of unlinked trees.

 4  click on the link to open the pop up

 5  click autotype 1

-6  Follow the prompts./
+6  Follow the prompts.

 Prompt for unlinked :
 Enter y if there is an unlinked tree, anything else if not.
 Prompt for people:
 Enter number or people in either the linked or unlinked tree.

-# Version 2025-02-22
+#### Template Version 2025-02-22-1

 POSITION 1
 ```text